PharmaLedger-IMI/helmchart-ethadapter/charts/ethadapter/README.md

       smartContractAbi: "smartContractAbi_value"
     ```

-2. Install via helm to namespace `default` either by passing sensitive *Org Account JSON* value in JSON format as escaped string
+2. Install via helm to namespace `ethadapter` either by passing sensitive *Org Account JSON* value in JSON format as escaped string

     ```bash
-    helm upgrade my-release-name ph-ethadapter/ethadapter --version=0.2.0 \
+    helm upgrade --install ethadapter ph-ethadapter/ethadapter --version=0.2.1 \
+        --wait \
-        --install \
+        --timeout 10m \
         --values my-config.yaml \
         --set-string secrets.orgAccountJson="\{ \"key1\": \"value1\" \, \"key2\": \"value2\" \}"

     ```

 3. or pass sensitive *Org Account JSON* value in JSON format as base64 encoded string

     ```bash
-    helm upgrade my-release-name ph-ethadapter/ethadapter --version=0.2.0 \
+    helm upgrade --install ethadapter ph-ethadapter/ethadapter --version=0.2.1 \
+        --wait \
-        --install \
+        --timeout 10m \
         --values my-config.yaml \
         --set-string secrets.orgAccountJsonBase64="eyAia2V5IjogInZhbHVlIiB9"

     ```

 ### Expose Service via Load Balancer

 In order to expose the service **directly** by an **own dedicated** Load Balancer, just **add** `service.type` with value `LoadBalancer` to your config file (in order to override the default value which is `ClusterIP`).

-**Please note:** At AWS using `service.type` = `LoadBalancer` is not recommended any more, as it creates a Classic Load Balancer.
+**Note:** At AWS using `service.type` = `LoadBalancer` is not recommended any more, as it creates a Classic Load Balancer.
 Use [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/) with an ingress instead.
 A full sample is provided later in the docs.
-Using an Application Load Balancer (managed by AWS LB Controller) increases security (e.g. by using a Web Application Firewall for your http based traffic) and provides more features like hostname, pathname routing or built-in authentication mechanism via OIDC or AWS Cognito.
+Using an Application Load Balancer (managed by AWS LB Controller) increases security (e.g. by using a Web Application Firewall for your http based traffic)
+and provides more features like hostname, pathname routing or built-in authentication mechanism via OIDC or AWS Cognito.

 Configuration file *my-config.yaml*